Return to Index

 - Whether your blood oxygen is dangerously low

-- Whether the type of organisms that are infecting you might best be treated with intravenous medication, rather than by medicines given by mouth
+- Whether the type of organisms that are infecting you might best be treated with IV and/or oral medications

 - Reviewer: David L. Horn, MD